Unity-Technologies/EntityComponentSystemSamples/README.md

 > Note: If you want to have multiple versions of Unity on one machine then you need to follow [these instructions](https://docs.unity3d.com/462/Documentation/Manual/InstallingMultipleVersionsofUnity.html).
 The manual page is a bit old, in terms of which versions of Unity it describes, but the instructions are otherwise correct.

-* Make sure you have installed the required beta version of [Unity](#what-is-in-the-build).
+* Make sure you have installed the required version of [Unity](#what-is-in-the-build).
-* Open the 2018.1.b version of Unity on your computer.
+* Open Unity on your computer.
 * Create a new Unity project and name it whatever you like.

 > Note: In Unity 2018.1 the new Project window is a little different because it offers you more than just 2D and 3D options.